KingsMentor/RVcompose/README.md

 ## Interaction between Models and Updating Models.

-interaction between Models can happen in `bind()`.
+interaction between Fields can happen in `bind()`.
 This provide `UIComposeAdapter` that you can use to retrieve a model by key or index, update the model and reflect changes on view by any of RecyclerView notifyAdapter functions.

 ```kotlin
 override fun bind(